CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 ### 3.3.1 Acrobot System Identification without Gradients

-The paper claims that the system identification of acrobot using neural networks without the guiding gradients using tanh activation functions minimizes the loss function as low as 0.0673 whereas we could improve only until around 0.6 over all the experiment instances.
+The paper claims that the system identification of acrobot using neural networks without the guiding gradients using sine activation functions minimizes the loss function as low as 0.0673 whereas we could improve only until around 0.6 over all the experiment instances.
 The authors have trained the network over 50000 epochs with unknown iterations in each.
 We tarined the networks over 10 epochs with 1000 iterations each.

 ### 3.3.1 Acrobot Control